Which Island in the Galapagos is the Best to Visit?

-Whatever your plans include, they should include these top Galapagos islands on your visit.
-We look forward to seeing you here in our exceptional part of the world!
+Whatever your motivating travel interests, your plans should include these top Galapagos islands on your visit.
+We look forward to seeing you here in this truly exceptional part of the world!

 Start on Santa Cruz Island in the Galapagos